 At Morley Victoria Primary School, we know how important staying safe is, and we know you’re always keen to promote ways to stay safe at home, too.
 Safe and responsible use of the internet is something which is growing and growing in importance – we hear so many shocking stories in the media – so please do take an active approach at home to promote your child’s online safety.

 As teachers and parents, we’re aware of the ways in which the use of social media, online gaming and the internet have become part of young people’s lives.
 We embrace the educational and social benefits of these new technologies and encourage responsible internet use.
 We need to teach our pupils about the appropriate use of online devices such as mobile phones.
 We’re also increasingly aware of the potential dangers and opportunities for misuse these technologies offer.
-The key to promoting online safety is to have open and honest discussions about the sites we’re using and the ways we’re using them – keep the dialogue open with your children about their internet use.
+The key to promoting online safety is to have open and honest discussions about the sites we’re using and the ways we’re using them – keep the dialogue open and regular with your children about their internet use.
 At Morley Victoria we talk about online safety weekly as part of our computing lessons.
 We also have a computing worry box so that children can seek help with any issues they may have.
 Additionally, we have an online safety week each year, generally after Christmas when many of our children receive online devices for Christmas.